 When I was growing up my dad kept telling me, "Your name is Johnny!
 It is not John, Jonathan, or anything else, your name is Johnny."
 I heard this over and over again, but I never understood why it was such a big deal.
 As I grew up, I found out my father was married previously and had named another son Johnny, but they had many problems and never saw each other after Johnny turned eighteen.
 Johnny hated my dad's drinking, and though I have never met him, I understand what it's like to grow up with an alcoholic.

 When I heard the story of how my uncle died in the coal mine, things began to make sense.
-I realized I was a memorial, a living testimony to my dads feeling of responsibility.
+I realized I was a memorial, a living testimony to my dads feelings of responsibility.
 Every time my dad called my name, he was remembering his guilt.
 He would never allow himself to forget.

 When my dad died, I told this story at his funeral.
 My sister did not know it, my other brother did not know it, and my older brother Johnny, who did not come to the funeral, did not know it either.
-It was at the funeral that I met Johnny's son.
+It was at the funeral that I met brother's son.
 He had a boy he named Johnny, who had a son he named Johnny.
 I introduced him to my son, who I had named Johnny.
 We all finally understood why a man named Sam, had left such a legacy.

 Johnny died in Sam's place.
 Jesus died in our place.
 Every time my father called out his name he was reminded of his own guilt.
 By contrast, every time we call Jesus name we are reminded of our forgiveness.